jimc101/opec-tools/README.md

 # Never mix tabs and spaces
 # Imports should usually be on separate lines
 # However, *from subprocess import Popen, PIPE* is ok, too
+# from module import * is not ok, though; rather, use from module import name
 # Imports are always put at the top of the file
 # Avoid extraneous whitespace
 # Use parentheses sparingly